Click on the banner below to read the appeal!

 The European Commission presented a proposal on a European Foundation Statute

 In April 2012, the Council of Ministers started a review of the EFS.
 This preparatory work was entrusted to a technical working group in charge of company law.
 The group held four meetings in 2012 and concluded the first reading of the proposal.
-Discussions have been resumed under the lead of the Irish EU Presidency on 25 June 2013 and the Lithuanian EU Presidency on 9 September to review an amended proposal.
-One futher meeting is sheduled before mid December.
+Discussions have been resumed in 2013 under the lead of the Irish EU Presidency on 25 June 2013 and the Lithuanian EU Presidency on 9 September and 6 December to review an amended proposal without tax provisions.

 On 30 May 2013 the Legal affairs committee of the European Parliament voted in favour of the report on the European Foundation Statute drafted by Evelyn Regner, rapporteur on the EFS proposal.
 The Culture and Education committee had already adopted its opinion under the lead of the rapporteur Nadja Hirsch on 23 April 2013.
 The EP initiated its work on the Statute with a hearing in November 2012.
 The event illustrated a great convergence of views among representatives from the sector, experts and members of the European Parliament.
 Read more here.